Image de médicaments en vrac, incluant benzodiazépines, opiacés et stimulants, souvent détournés comme drogues à des fins récréatives.

 • Drowsiness, slowing down, “high” effect

-• Seeking effects similar to those of illicit opiates
+• Seeking effects similar to illicit opiates

 Main risks